apache/druid/docs/development/extensions-core/datasketches-hll.md

 |`round`|Round off values to whole numbers.
 Only affects query-time behavior and is ignored at ingestion-time.|no, defaults to `false`|

-> The default `lgK` value has proven to be sufficient for most use cases; expect only very negligable improvements in accuracy with `lgK` values over `16` in normal circumstances.
+> The default `lgK` value has proven to be sufficient for most use cases; expect only very negligible improvements in accuracy with `lgK` values over `16` in normal circumstances.

 #### HLLSketchBuild Aggregator